jeftegoes/AwsOverview/AWS CICD.md

 - Leverages Docker under the hood for reproducible builds.
 - Use prepackaged Docker images or create your own custom Docker image.

 ## 6.1.
-Security

-- Integration with KMS for encryption of build artifacts.
-- IAM for CodeBuild permissions, and VPC for network security.
-- AWS CloudTrail for API calls logging.

-## 6.2.
 Details

 - **Source:** CodeCommit, S3, Bitbucket, GitHub.
 - **Build instructions:** Code file buildspec.yml or insert manually in Console.
 - **Output logs** can be stored in Amazon S3 & CloudWatch Logs.
 - Use CloudWatch Metrics to monitor build statistics.
-- Use CloudWatch Events to detect failed builds and trigger notifications.
+- Use EventBridge (CloudWatch Events) to detect failed builds and trigger notifications.
 - Use CloudWatch Alarms to notify if you need "thresholds" for failures.
 - **Build Projects can be defined within CodePipeline or CodeBuild.**

-## 6.3.
+## 6.2.
 Supported Environments

 - Java.
 - Ruby.